What are Number Bonds? Easy Guide for Parents and Teachers

 Number Bonds to 20

-Once kids master their skills in number bonds to 10, they can easily learn number bonds to 20 by simply placing two ten frames side by side.
+Once kids master their skills in number bonds to 10, they can easily learn number bonds to 20 by simply doubling the number bonds to 10.
 They can easily show that two groups of 10 make 20.

 Example: